 An LCS consists of a sample matrix (e.g., deionized water, sand, commercially available tissue) free from the analytes of interest spiked with verified known amounts of analytes or a material containing known and verified amounts of analytes.
 It is used to establish intra-laboratory bias to assess the performance of the measurement system.
 The LCS is spiked into the sample matrix at a level less than or near the midpoint of the calibration for each analyte.
-In cases of test methods with very long lists of analytes, LCSs are prepared with all the target analytes and not just a representative number, except in cases of organic analytes with multipeak responses.
+In cases of test methods with very long lists of analytes, LCSs are prepared with all the target Lower Colorado River Authority CRP QAPP Page 29 Last revised on September 27, 2023 analytes and not just a representative number, except in cases of organic analytes with multipeak responses.